 The figure below shows these probability distributions.

 Because of the large overlap between the two ranges, the test cannot determine whether the conversion rates are different.
 Therefore, this test with 100 visitors cannot distinguish between the two offers.
-However, if we expose the offers to 5,000 visitors each, then there is a 95% chance that the observed conversion rates will fall in the ranges of 9% to 11% and 14% to 16%, respectively.
+However, if Target exposes the offers to 5,000 visitors each, then there is a 95% chance that the observed conversion rates fall in the ranges of 9% to 11% and 14% to 16%, respectively.

 The baseline conversion rate is the conversion rate of the control offer (offer A).
 Often, you have a good sense of the conversion level for the offer based on prior experience.
 If that is not the case, for example because it is a new type of offer or creative, the test can be allowed to run for a day or so to get a rough estimate of the baseline conversion rate that can be used in the sample size calculation.

 It can be difficult to balance the opportunity costs of running a test for a long time with the risk of false positives and false negatives.
 Obviously, you do not want to make the wrong decisions, but being paralyzed by too strict or rigid testing standards is not desirable either.